googleads/google-ads-java/README.md

 | SUMMARY  | com.google.ads.googleads.lib.request.summary | INFO          | WARN          |
 | DETAIL   | com.google.ads.googleads.lib.request.detail  | DEBUG         | INFO          |

+**Caveat**: Mutate requests where [Partial failure](https://developers.google.com/google-ads/api/docs/samples/handle-partial-failure) is true do not cause the entire request to fail.
+Therefore, partial failure logs are always logged at Success level, not at Failure level as may be expected.

 #### Detail Log Truncation

 The detailed logs are truncated by default to avoid creating large logs.
 To change the length at